-4.South America Travel Route: Bolivia
+4.South America Itinerary: Bolivia

 Isla del Sol, Bolivia

 After visiting Lake Titicaca from the Peru side, Copacabana on the shores of Lake Titicaca was the first stop in Bolivia with Bolivia Hop.
-There was enough time in little hippie town to scrounge up a bite to eat and take a boat to Isla del Sol, the birthplace of the sun.
+There was enough time in this little hippie town to scrounge up a bite to eat and take a boat to Isla del Sol, the birthplace of the sun.
 Inca ruins, tiny villages, terraced field and witnessing rural life are all highlights as you hike from one side of the island to the other.

 I flew from La Paz to Sucre, Bolivia to start Spanish school.